tcolgate/godinstall/README.md

 ## Features

 - Synchronous confirmation of repository regeneration.
-- Signing of Pacakges and InReleases files
+- Signing of Packages and InReleases files
 - Verification of hashes and signatures in changes files
 - Optional verification of debsigs signed packages
 - Allow upload of lone deb packages, without changes file
-- Optionally only verify debsisgs signatures on lone uploads
+- Optionally only verify debsigs signatures on lone uploads
-- Run scripts on package upload, and pre/post repo regeneration
+- Run scripts on package upload, and pre/post repository regeneration

 ## Example

 Apt-ftparchive is used to create the repository itself.

 At present, you must provide an apt-ftparchive configuration.
-This configruation is not parsed, and you need to also provide the pool and repository bases to godinstall.
+This configuration is not parsed, and you need to also provide the pool and repository bases to godinstall.

-The follwoing configuration has been tested:
+The following configuration has been tested:

 aftp.conf: